The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

-Sea-Doo Switch Review – My Thoughts
+My Thoughts

-Sea-Doo Switch Specs
+Specs

-Sea-Doo Switch Sizes And Options:
+Sizes And Options:

-The Sea-Doo Switch length varies from 13 feet to 21 feet depending on the model you want to buy.
+The length varies from 13 feet to 21 feet depending on the model you want to buy.
 An extension platform can also be added to some models to give you an extra 2 feet.

-Sea-Doo Switch Seating Capacity:
+Seating Capacity:

-Sea-Doo Switch Engine Options:
+Engine Options:

 - 130HP (Only on the base model)

-- 230HP (The only one with a supercharger)
+- 230HP (The only one with a supercharger!)

-Sea-Doo Switch Top speed:
+Top speed:

 - 170 HP = 34 to 37MPH

-Sea-Doo Switch Trailer
+Trailer

-The Sea-Doo Switch has to be the best boat for beginners I’ve ever seen due to the handlebars, throttle controls, brakes and everything at your fingertips.
+I just got to say it, the Switch has to be the best boat for beginners I’ve ever seen due to the handlebars, throttle controls, brakes and everything at your fingertips.

 The handlebars feel like a crossbreed between a steering wheel and a joystick; there is a reason why joysticks are making their way to boats, as it’s so much easier than a steering wheel and levers.

-Driving the Sea-Doo Switch is not like driving any other pontoon, or any boat for that matter, it’s easier.
+Driving the Switch is not like driving any other pontoon, or any boat for that matter, it’s easier.

 Brakes & Steering

-The Sea-Doo Switch comes with brakes.
-The bucket in the picture above moves up and down to control forward and reverse direction of the thrust.
+The bucket in the picture above moves up and down to control the forward and reverse direction of the thrust.
 The brakes work by dropping the bucket when you’re at speed to create drag.
-Learn more about iBR braking here.

 The brakes, or iBR as Sea-Doo calls them, really do work and will stop sooner than other boats.